 Research interests: Dr. Mackelprang’s research investigates physical (e.g., traumatic brain injury) and psychological trauma among marginalised populations (e.g., people experiencing homelessness) and the frontline workers who serve them.
 Her work aims to reduce inequities in health service access and health outcome inequities among these populations.
 She also studies equity in academia.
 She is also interested in the use of technologies to deliver mental health interventions, to improve healthcare care continuity, and to optimise outcomes among populations who have difficulty accessing services as a result of physical disability, housing instability, or geographic remoteness.
-Her research involves a combination of quantitative and qualitative methods and has involved data derived from self-report surveys, interviews, neuropsychological testing, and administrative health records.
+Her research involves a combination of quantitative, qualitative, and mixed methods and has involved data from self-report surveys, interviews, administrative health records, and neuropsychological testing.

-Professional service: Dr. Mackelprang is a Deputy Leader for the Swinburne Women's Academic Network (SWAN) Promotions Program, Chair of the Swinburne Indigenous Psychology Committee, and an Associate Editor for Clinical Psychologist.
+Professional service: Dr. Mackelprang is a Deputy Leader for the Swinburne Women's Academic Network (SWAN) Promotions Program, Past Chair of the Swinburne Indigenous Psychology Committee, a Member of the Australian Indigenous Psychology Educaton Project's (AIPEP) Community of Practice, and an Associate Editor for Clinical Psychologist.